RuleML/psoa-ruleml/transrun/1.3/local/README.txt

    java -jar PSOATransRunLocal.jar -?

 4. After the message "KB loaded" is shown, queries can be posed.
-Each query must be written without intervening Newline characters and terminated by pressing the Enter key.
+Each query must be written without intervening Newline characters and only terminated by pressing the Enter key.
 One answer at a time will be shown.
 To get the next answer, press the semicolon key.
 To proceed to the next query, press the Enter key.
 To exit a query loop, press Ctrl+C, and optionally change EDITME.psoa and go back to 3 (e.g., via the 'up-arrow' key on most platforms).

 PSOATransRun 1.3 RELEASE NOTES
-* Added support for dependent and independent descriptors
+* Added support for dependent and independent descriptors, see https://arxiv.org/abs/1712.02869
 * Added built-ins from ISO Prolog, see http://wiki.ruleml.org/index.php/PSOA_RuleML#Built-ins